Counselling services

 Physical Abuse

-Physical abuse is abuse related to your physical health and it is often referred to as domestic violence.
+Physical abuse is abuse related to your physical health and is often referred to as domestic violence.
 If your abuser has caused you physical pain, the trauma from this abuse can also have psychological consequences.
-After you have healed your physical wounds, therapy can be helpful to heal your mental and emotional wounds.
+After you have healed your physical wounds, therapy can help heal your mental and emotional wounds.

 Sexual Abuse

-Sexual abuse involves any type of sexual act or behaviour that was performed without your consent.
-Sometimes it can be difficult to come to terms with sexual abuse, especially if you have a close relationship with your abuser.
-Therapy can help you address the trauma of sexual assault.
+Sexual assault involves any type of sexual act or behaviour that was performed without consent.
+Sometimes it can be difficult to come to terms with physical and sexual abuse, especially if you have a close relationship with your abuser.
+Therapy for sexually abused individuals can help address the trauma of sexual violence.

 Narcissistic Abuse

 Narcissistic abuse is a type of abuse that is inflicted by an abuser who suffers from narcissism.
-Narcissistic abuse recovery is unique because it involves overcoming manipulation and rebuilding your self-worth.
+Narcissistic abuse recovery is unique because it involves overcoming manipulation and rebuilding your self-esteem and worth.
 Healing after a narcissistic relationship may involve learning to set boundaries and rebuilding your sense of self.

 Common Signs of an Abusive Relationship